Lavish883/Magma-Manga/README.md

   <li>Light and Dark Themes</li>
   <li>SUS Checker: Beware of the traps</li>
   <li>A Search page, filled with multitude of options to help you find what you are looking for</li>
-  <li>A recent chapters page, that shows all the manga released latest from your bookmarks</li>
+  <li>A Recent Chapters page, shows all the manga released latest from your bookmarks</li>
-  <li>Download Manga for offline use and read manga on the go with or without WI-FI</li>
+  <li>Download manga for offline use and read manga on the go with or without WIFI</li>
-  <li>A Comment Section on every manga page, Markdown and HTML Support, insert gifs from GIPHY</li>
+  <li>A Comment Section on every manga page, Markdown and HTML Support, and even insert GIFs from GIPHY</li>
 </ul>

 <h3>Home Page</h3>